DAFoam/DAFoam.github.io/pages/mydoc/mydoc_user_guide_openfoam_dafoam.md

 }
 </pre>

 The `wing` refers to the wing surface.
 In OpenFOAM, we call a boundary surface a `patch`.
 We fixed the value with `type fixedValue;` to `value uniform (0 0 0);` for the wing to provide a no-slip boundary condition on the wall.
 We use the `symmetry` boundary condition for the wing symmetry plane.
-The boundary name `inout` refers to the far field domain, which uses the `inletOutlet` boundary condition type.
+The boundary name `inout` refers to the far field patch, which uses the `inletOutlet` boundary condition type.
 This boundary condition type is common when dealing with wing cases or channel flows, for example.
 The `inletOutlet` boundary condition automatically applies `fixedValue` when the flow enters the simulation domain, and `zeroGradient` when the flow exits the domain.